ragnard/burp/README.md

 # burp

 This might be a bad idea and nothing works.
+Except this:

 Sample templates:
 - [`test1`](https://github.com/ragnard/burp/blob/master/resources/test1.haml)